-1 This chapter does not apply to a person who is a 2 subscriber to a telephone operated by a communication common 3 carrier and who intercepts a communication on a telephone to 4 which he or she subscribes.
-This chapter does not apply to 5 persons who are members of the household of the subscriber who 6 intercept communications on a telephone in the home of the 7 subscriber.
+This chapter does not apply to an individual who is a subscriber to a telephone operated by a communication common carrier and who intercepts a communication on a telephone to which he or she subscribes.
+This chapter does not apply to individuals who are members of the household of the subscriber who intercepts communications on a telephone in the home of the subscriber.

-9 The secretary may issue an administrative subpoena 10 to a communication common carrier or a provider of 11 communication services to compel production of business 12 records if the records satisfy all of the following:
+The secretary may issue an administrative subpoena to a communication common carrier or a provider of communication services to compel production of business records if the records requested satisfy both of the following:

-(1) Relate to information concerning local or long-distance toll records or subscriber information.
+- (1) Are local or long-distance toll records or subscriber information. - (2) Are material to an active investigation of a felony violation of the Alabama Uniform Controlled Substance

-(2) Are material to an active investigation of a felony violation of the Alabama Uniform Controlled Substance Act, as provided in Chapter 2, Title 20, being conducted by a special agent of the agency.
+Act, as provided in Chapter 2, being conducted by a special agent of the agency.